demetreades/win10guide/README.md

 #### Local Shared Folders

-We have first to enable Developer mode so the computer is discoverable and can accessed to share files in your local network.
+We have first to `enable` Developer Mode so the computer is discoverable and can accessed to share files in your local network.

     Windows Settings > Updates & Security > For Developers